awslabs/aws-az-failure-chaostoolkit/README.md

             - "TagValue1"
 ```

-This action with instance failure will affect tagged/filtered instances in the target AZ that are in pending/running state by stopping/terminating normal/spot instances:
+This action with `failure_type` set to `instance` will affect tagged/filtered normal/spot instances in the target AZ that are in pending/running state by stopping/terminating them depending on the instance lifecycle:
 ```yaml
 - type: action
   name: Simulate AZ Failure for EC2